-Built form considerations are guided by the proposed provisions outlined in Table 6, and will be further informed by the Local Planning Policy (North Subiaco Design Guidelines) with respect to:
+Built form considerations are guided by the proposed provisions outlined in Table 6, and will be further informed by the local planning policy (North Subiaco design guidelines) with respect to:

-- Buildings of a scale and intensity consistent with the transition zone from the Urban Corridor to the surrounding area, with heights of 3 storeys along the street interface and 4 storeys setback 5m from the street; - Passive surveillance of the York Street and Churchill Avenue, along with intersecting roads, should be enhanced to increase pedestrian safety throughout the movement network; and - Retention of the heritage character throughout the precinct, with street frontage dwellings forming a comparable setback and height with existing dwellings.
+- Buildings of a scale and intensity consistent with the transition zone from the urban corridor to the surrounding area, with heights of 3 storeys along the street interface and 4 storeys within a 5m setback of the street; - Passive surveillance of the York Street and Churchill Avenue, along with intersecting roads, should be enhanced to increase pedestrian safety throughout the movement network; and - Retention of the heritage character throughout the precinct, with street frontage dwellings forming a comparable setback and height with existing dwellings.

-Access throughout the area will be enhanced to encourage pedestrians and cyclists into the streets and onto the high frequency public transport along Hay Street and via the West Leederville Station.
+Access throughout the area will be enhanced to encourage pedestrians and cyclists into the streets and onto the high frequency public transport along hay street and via the West Leederville Station.